Barry Jackson (director): Birmingham Repertory Theatre

 Jackson had an exceptional eye for young talent, later employing many young actors who later went on to become stars in their own right.
 Some of the early names included; Laurence Olivier, Peggy Ashcroft, Edith Evans, Stewart Granger and Ralph Richardson all gaining valuable early experience with the then thriving repertory system.
 He toured plays to the city's parks, established a theatre school and made Birmingham Repertory Theatre one of the most renowned theatres in the world.
+Their productions were aired on BBC radio, and a few, in 1938, by the early BBC television service.

 As the theatre's reputation grew more talent was to develop on its stage with the likes of Paul Scofield, Julie Christie, Albert Finney and Derek Jacobi.
 Peter Brook directed at the Rep just after World War II and transferred with Sir Barry and Paul Scofield to Stratford.

 As well as being the founder and Governing Director of the Birmingham Repertory Theatre, he was also a director of the Royal Opera House in London.
 From 1929, he gave his support to the Montreal Repertory Theatre and worked closely with Martha Allan promoting Canadian theatre.
 From 1933, the Sir Barry Jackson Trophy was awarded to the best Canadian play staged at the Dominion Drama Festival.

 Jackson returned to Birmingham Repertory Theatre in 1948, but retired from running the company.

 The Malvern Festival

 The now knighted, Jackson purchased a home at Blackhill in the Malverns in 1929, due to the relaxing and inspiring atmosphere.
 From 1929 to 1937, he joined forces with the Malvern Theatre manager, Roy Limbert to put on an annual summer festival.
 After coming to Birmingham to see Heartbreak House, George Bernard Shaw struck up a friendship with Jackson and consequently wrote The Apple Cart for the festival's first season.
 Initially the festival was primarily to showcase the work of Shaw, however the two of them soon began to develop the festival into what it remains to this day.
 Correspondence between the two is now held in Birmingham City Archives.

 The actors and production staff who toured at Malvern from Birmingham found the setting and the work enjoyable and worthwhile.
 The festivals, however, were costly and were not, in Jackson's opinion, received gratefully by the people of Malvern.

-He directed the Malvern Summer Festivals from 1929 to 1937 and was Director of the Shakespeare Memorial Theatre in Stratford-upon-Avon in 1947–48.
+He directed the Malvern Summer Festivals from 1929 to 1937 and was Director of the Shakespeare Memorial Theatre in Stratford-upon-Avon in 1946–48.
 He was awarded the Freedom of the City of Birmingham on 16 April 1955.

 Many plays transferred to London or toured.
 In 1932 Jackson was supporting four companies and told Shaw he had spent thousands supporting the theatre, calling it more fun than running a yacht.